j3k2/angularjs-webpack-boilerplate/README.md

 # angularjs-webpack-boilerplate
 ![](https://david-dm.org/jeikei/angular-webpack-boilerplate.svg)
 #### Overview
-The goal of this project is to provide boilerplate code that would be useful for creating a new project with AngularJS (1.6) and webpack (3.11).
+The goal of this project is to provide boilerplate code that would be useful for creating a new web application with AngularJS (1.6) and webpack (3.11).
 Examples are provided to illustrate best practices for structuring a component-based workflow.

+Shout out to https://github.com/angular/angular-seed and https://github.com/orizens/echoes for inspiration.

 Features include:
 - Routing with `ui-router`